-Grab your Instant Pot and get your day started off right with these Cheesy-Bacon Egg Bites.
-I love egg bites and used to grab Starbuck’s egg bites quite frequently…UNTIL I discovered how EASY I(and fast!) they are to make at home.
+Grab your electric pressure cooker and get your day started off right with these Instant Pot Cheesy-Bacon Egg Bites.
+I love egg bites and used to grab Starbuck’s egg bites quite frequently…UNTIL I discovered how EASY (and fast!) they are to make at home.

 I adore ALL Instant Pot Egg Bites, and these Cheesy-Bacon Egg Bites are no exception.
 When I first learned about these little suckers, I was worried they might be all hype.
 Boy, was I wrong!

 I don’t know about you, but sometimes I get tired of boring ole hard-boiled eggs as a snack.
 When I first made Egg Bites in my Instant Pot, I was super excited to experience at how flavorful they are.
 The Hubs and I ate the entire batch of 6 in one sitting!

 They say variety is the spice of life.
 When it comes to Instant Pot Egg Bites variety definitely applies – you can customize them with a variety of your favorite ingredients and cheeses, and the sky is the limit!
 You could add leftover caramelized onions, chopped baby kale, sharp cheddar, Parmesan….even leftover cooked meats like smoked salmon, grilled steak, shredded chicken.
 I bet you get the picture.